EOSIO/eosio-explorer/docs/development.md

 # Start Development

-If you want to develop on this application ( etc. adding a new feature, bug fixing... ), please follow these steps to setup your local development environment.
+If you want to contribute to the development of this application (adding a new feature, fixing a bug or issue, etc.) please follow the following steps.

 Make sure `node.js`, `yarn`, `docker` are installed properly and we assume you are using macOS Mojave or higher to do the development.